BozarthPrime/Extra-Life-Tracker/docs/index.md

 ## [Participant Goal](widgets/participant-goal)
 ## ![Paticipant-Goal-Preview](images/Participant-Goal-Preview.png)
-Displays amount raised and goal for the specified participant.
+Displays amount raised and goal for the specified participant or set of participants.

 <hr />